Prutswonder/go-appsettings/README.md

 }
 ```

 Note that this example will fail if the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is missing.
-You can resolve this by either removing the `Google` struct in case you're not using it, or by removing the `validate:"nonzero"` tag from the `Credentials` field.
+You can resolve this by either removing the `Google` struct in case you're not using it, or by removing the validation check code.